 Offline host removal

-If a host is offline and can not be recovered it can still be removed from the cluster by running a command of the following form:
+Even if a host is offline and can not be recovered, it can be removed from the cluster by running a command of the following form:

 ceph orch host rm <host> --offline --force

 This can potentially cause data loss.
 This command forcefully

 Any service specs that still contain this host should be manually updated.

 The orchestrator supports assigning labels to hosts.
 Labels are free form and have no particular meaning by itself and each host can have multiple labels.
 They can be used to specify placement of daemons.
 See Placement by labels

 Labels can be added when adding a host with the